 Principles of mammalian (primarily human) physiology emphasizing physical, chemical, molecular and cellular bases of functional biology.
 The following topics will be covered: cellular and membrane ion and nonelectrolyte transport; cell and endocrine regulation; autonomic nervous system regulation; skeletal, smooth and cardiac muscle; cardiovascular physiology; respiration; renal physiology; gastrointestinal physiology.
 Discussion section led by Graduate Student Instructor will review material covered in lecture.
 (F)

-MCB 137: Computer Simulation in Biology (3 units)
+MCB 137: Computer Simulation in Biology (3 units; Syllabus)

 Modeling and computer simulation of dynamic biological processes using special graphical interfaces requiring very little mathematical or computer experience.
 Models are drawn from the current literature to teach concepts and technique.
 The latter part of the course is a workshop for student-selected individual projects.
 Computer work may be done at home or in the university laboratory.
 (Sp) Macey, Oster